Yakima Market

 Key considerations for buying a condo in Yakima include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Yakima currently spend an average of 31 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Yakima currently spend an average of 21 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Some condos may not be FHA or VA approved - check early Non-warrantable condos require conventional financing with higher down payments With Yakima's median price of $395K, you'll want to get pre-approved early to understand your budget.

-With a median price of $395K and homes spending an average of 31 days on market, Yakima is currently a seller's market.
-There's currently 2.6 months of inventory available.
+With a median price of $395K and homes spending an average of 21 days on market, Yakima is currently a balanced market.
+There's currently 3.2 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.